Due diligence reporting tool

 • Pension income - provides details on the amount of income that can be taken by your clients

-• Summary assets - provides the aggregated total value and number of units of individual assets across all of the advisers' clients
+• Summary assets - provides the aggregated total value and number of units of individual assets across all of your clients

-• Trades outstanding - a report on business currently in process
+• Trades outstanding - shows business currently in process

-• Withdrawals and contributions - a report showing withdrawals and contributions to and from the platform
+• Withdrawals and contributions - shows withdrawals and contributions to and from the platform

-Our award-winning client reporting tool - Narrate - is a detailed transactional based performance analysis tool.
-It allows clients and advisers to analyse over 400 different transaction types, create interactive reports across single or multiple accounts and carry out both time weighted and money weighted performance analysis while overlaying transactional information to highlight specific events.
-The tool also compares performance alongside over 120 benchmarks.
-Narrate is continually being improved based on user feedback.
+Our client reporting tool Narrate, allows clients and advisers to analyse over 400 different transaction types, and create interactive reports across single or multiple accounts.
+Users can carry out both time weighted and money weighted performance analysis while overlaying transactional information to highlight specific events.
+The tool also compares performance to over 120 benchmarks.

-To date we've had limited demand for 'on-platform' tools from our audience who prefer to use independent advice tools.
+To date we've had limited demand for 'on-platform' tools.
+Our audience prefer to use independent advice tools.
 Our approach has always been to focus on offering the core functionality at a low cost rather than introducing tools that may not be used.

 Please describe the range of portfolio management tools you offer and how these can improve my business and benefit my clients?

-Our range of portfolio management tools are designed to assist advisers to compliantly and efficiently execute and manage client’s financial plans across the whole book of business.
+Our range of portfolio management tools are designed to assist advisers to compliantly and efficiently execute and manage client’s financial plans.

 Here’s a summary of our tools: